$40 Grocery Budget

 I’m not telling you that your budget should be the same as mine.

 We all have different family sizes and situations.
-You have to what works for you.
+You have to do what works for you.

-I am telling you that it IS possible to save your hard earned money by implanting these strategies to savings.
+What I am telling you is that it IS possible to save some of your hard earned money by implementing some or all of these Strategies to Savings.

-- Start planning your menu (Check out my weekly menu posts for inspiration)
+- Start planning a menu before you hit the store (Check out my weekly menu posts for inspiration)

 - Shop at Aldi or a discount grocery store